 Mix together using your hands, ground beef, grated onion, garlic, grated potato, bread crumbs, egg, parsley, salt and pepper.
 After you grate the potato, squeeze out the excess potato juice before mixing to the meat mixture.

-Form the kotleti using your hands.
+Form the meat patties using your hands.
 Make them into a tight ball (like a snowball), and slightly flatten with your hands into a patty, keeping the edges rounded and width uniform throughout.
 Put on a plate or tray, ready for frying.

 Lightly coat the kotleti in flour before frying.
-Don't allow thick clumps of flour on the kotleti, or it will burn and fall into the oil.
+Don't allow thick clumps of flour on the patties, or it will burn and fall into the oil.
 Gently shake excess flour off the kotleti.

 Heat oil into a frying pan until hot.
 Fry kotleti golden brown and cooked on both sides. (approx 4 minutes per side)